-With winter comes the excuse to cook hearty, warming dishes and this chicken pie is certainly no exception.
-It’s a relatively straight-forward recipe and definitely feeds the crew.
-The saucy centre of the pie also means that it’s a great dish for freezing (although you lose the puffiness of the pastry; but it still tastes fine!), so you can be reassured that none of it will go to waste.
+Winter brings with it the excuse to cook hearty, warming dishes and this chicken pie is certainly no exception.
+It’s a relatively straight-forward recipe and she definitely feeds the crew.
+The saucy centre of the pie also means that it’s a great dish for freezing (although you lose the puffiness of the pastry; but it still tastes fine), so you can be reassured that none of it will go to waste.

 - 1 T oil